tidyverse/tidyverse.org/content/blog/2020-05-googlesheets4-0-2-0/index.markdown

   provides a full-featured client for working with files on Google Drive, which allows googlesheets4 to focus on operations specific to spreadsheets.
-In the original googlesheets package, about half of the code and effort was actually devoted to Drive, not Sheets.
+In the original googlesheets package, about half of the code and effort was actually related to Drive, not Sheets.

 ## Read a Sheet